cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset
-ICDAR 2017 : A collection of 1555 images with more than 5 different text orientations (Coming Soon).
+Total-Text : A collection of 1555 images with more than 3 different text orientations: Horizontal, Multi-Oriented, and Curved.